Mange in Dogs - What Does It Look Like and Is It Contagious to Humans?

 The Progression of Mange in Dogs

 If mange in dogs is not treated in its early stages, the condition can progress rapidly, leading to widespread skin damage.
 In advanced cases, the dog’s entire body may be affected, resulting in severe hair loss, thickened skin, and open sores that are prone to infection.
-The constant itching and discomfort can also lead to behavioral changes in the dog, such as irritability, anxiety, and a decreased appetite.
+The constant itching and discomfort can also lead to behavioural changes, such as irritability, anxiety and a decreased appetite.

 Advanced mange in dogs can also weaken the immune system, making the dog more susceptible to other infections and diseases.
 In extreme cases, if mange in dogs is left untreated, it can be life-threatening, particularly in young puppies, elderly dogs, or those with pre-existing health conditions.